«

 Celestial Snapshot of the Week

-Val stayed up late to catch both Mun and Kerbol setting over the western mountains as seen from the balcony of the astronaut complex, also know as a partial (or Annular here at the equator) eclipse.
+Val stayed up late to catch both Mun and Kerbol setting over the western mountains as seen from the balcony of the astronaut complex, also known as a partial (or Annular here at the equator) eclipse.

 From the Desk of Drew Kerman